 - Bodyweight Squat: Legs (quadriceps, hamstrings, calves).

-In other words, with these 3 exercises you will sculpt your entire body and thereby build an athletic and proportional looking physique from the comfort of your home.
+In other words, with these 3 exercises you will sculpt your entire body and thereby build an athletic and proportional looking physique without the need of going to the gym.

 I Couldn’t Do A Single Chin Up or Push Up When I Started Training

 I started training when I was 17 years old (February 2010) and I didn’t have great genetics for bodybuilding or training in general.

 I started training because like most other guys I wanted:

 - To attract hot girls.